nypublicradio/audiogram/SERVER.md

 Now make sure all the instances have those settings and your webserver located at `1.2.3.4` runs the `bin/server` task and the rest run the `bin/worker` task.

+By default, audio and video files uploaded to S3 are public.
+They have 32-character random filenames, so the odds of someone stumbling onto one by URL are... low, but if this is a problem, read about it in the [Developer notes](DEVELOPERS.md#make-s3-files-private).

 ### All settings

 `workingDirectory` - a path to a folder where Audiogram can put temporary files (if it doesn't exist, it will be created automatically).
 This is REQUIRED.